Al-bambino/Bombardier/README.md

 # Bombardier

-Bombardier is simple 2D game/animation written in Java.
+Bombardier is simple Java 2D game, with accent on graphics effects.

 ![Bombardier](Boom-me.png)